 where $ \theta$ is the Heaviside step function.
-Since the only $(y,y')$-dependence of the integrand is that of $\UT(m a_0,y) \ \UT(m^{\prime} a_0,y)$, it is easy to see that the $(y,y')$-integrals can be taken as unrestricted, treading $\theta\left(y-y^{\prime}\right)$ by a factor of $1/2$.
-Therefore, Eq.~\eqref{eq:energyintegrationsZTEM3} can be expressed as the product of two matrix-elements of the tip potential, and we recover the result \eqref{eq:energyintegrationsZTEM}, implying that the principal part of the integral vanishes.
+Since the only $(y,y')$ dependence of the integrand is that of $\UT(m a_0,y) \ \UT(m^{\prime} a_0,y)$, it is easy to see that the $(y,y')$ integrals can be taken as unrestricted, trading $\theta\left(y-y^{\prime}\right)$ by a factor of $1/2$.
+Therefore, Eq.~\eqref{eq:energyintegrationsZTEM3} can be expressed as the product of two matrix elements of the tip potential, and we recover the result \eqref{eq:energyintegrationsZTEM}, implying that the principal part of the integral vanishes.

 The result \eqref{eq:energyintegrationsZTEM} can be generalized to the case of $n-1$ intermediate energy integrations, leading to